 The final way the film tries to make the case that evil is not so bad is in its horrible death scene for Professor Radisson, which I criticized as the crux of a previous review of the film.
 To sum up quickly here, the characters wring a repentance out of Radisson, as he lays dying, and then celebrate, expressing envy towards him that he gets to go to heaven and noting that his pain before dying mercifully lasted mere moments while the joys of heaven will be endless.
 In this way the filmmakers try to model for us how we are supposed to readjust the way we interpret everything so we see it as all wonderful in the bigger context of God’s grace.
 If only they can train their fellow Christians to see everything in the way that makes it evidence of God’s grace, why then, they won’t have anguished, bitter rejections of God that supposedly accounts for so much atheism.

 It doesn’t really, of course, account for much atheism at all.
 Atheists are not misotheists.
 We don’t hate God.
 We just don’t believe in God.
 What some of us hate is that we think Christianity and other religions lie to people, hindering them in their abilities to think for themselves or to think with proper information and make the best decisions for themselves.
-When we’re mad we’re not betraying that we secretly believe in God.
+When we’re mad we’re not betraying that we secretly believe in God and we’re not just mad because we met a few bad apple Christians.
 Rather we’re angry with the effects of religious institutions and beliefs we think are harmful.
 We also may get angry when we hear all the evils that we see praised in the Christian God treated as wonderful things.
 We assail the deification of traits we have good reason to think are terrible.
 We assail the perversion of ethics and politics and metaphysics represented by the God concept when we attack it.
 And some of us mourn from the disillusionment of having been falsely promised divine protection as believers only to come viscerally to understand that no such thing exists.

 But I digress, the unintended actual effect of the film’s closing attempt to show us how wonderful the world can look if only you see it through the eyes of faith is actually to make the film’s Christians look cultishly dangerous, inhumanly capable of pleasure at other people’s deaths, and vulture-like in their willingness to prey upon a dying doubter to try to get him to pray out of terror.
 Again, my full explanation of why is in another review.